chapel-lang/chapel/doc/sphinx/source/users-guide/base/01-consoleOutput.rst

   :language: chapel
   :lines: 1-1

-We'll cover Chapel program structure in more detail later; for now, it's sufficient to know that a Chapel program can simply be a sequence of statements in a file.
+This guide will cover Chapel program structure in more detail later;
+for now, it's sufficient to know that a Chapel program can simply be a sequence of statements in a file.
 Thus, the statement above is a complete Chapel program.
 If you type or paste it into a text editor and save it into a file, say ``hello.chpl``, you'll have written your first Chapel program.

 Given a working Chapel compiler (see `Installing Chapel
 <http://chapel.cray.com/install.html>`_ for details), you can compile